Cornell-Food-Safety-AI-Repository/Predicting-Salmonella-and-Campylobacter-presence-in-raw-chicken-carcass/README.md

 ```

 ## Command-line Arguments
-filepath: Mandatory.
+- ` --filepath`: Mandatory.
 The path to the dataset file.
 - ` --model`: Optional.
 Choose the machine learning model.
 Default is 'logistic_regression'.
 - ` --target`: Optional.
 Specify the target variable column.
 Default is 'target'.
 - ` --lr_C`: Optional.
 Regularization strength for logistic regression (inverse of lambda).
 Default is 1.0.